 - Think they know what they want,

-- Think they have communicated what they want clearly at the first meeting, and
+- Think they communicated what they wanted clearly in the first meeting, and

 - Think that their remaining involvement in the project consists of waiting for the final product to be delivered to them.

 In cases like these, project managers must be bold, assertive, and insistent.
-This often includes “chasing” stakeholders around in order to “drag them to a meeting” and reminding them to review and sign off on deliverables.
+This often includes persistently “chasing” stakeholders to get the required feedback and approval as the project progresses.

-However, though it may appear like a colossal waste of time, documenting all changes, approvals, and progress is an important part of a project manager’s job.
+However, though it may appear like nothing but a waste of time at face value, documenting all changes, approvals, and progress is an important part of a project manager’s job.

 Some of the most important documents project managers need to write are:

 - Project charter,